gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-precision-issues.md

    resolution for common things, for example
    [point lights](webgl-3d-lighting-point.html).

-2. On devices that do actually use 8bits for `lowp` and/or 16bits for `mediump` they are usually faster than `highp`.
+2. On devices that do actually use 9 bits for `lowp` and/or 16bits for `mediump` they are usually faster than `highp`.
 Often significantly faster.

 To that last point, unlike values in a `Uint8Array` or `Uint16Array`, a `lowp` or `mediump` value or for that matter even a `highp` value is allowed to use